 Perhaps the most obvious disadvantage of smaller RVs is the lack of living space.
 There’s very little living space in a Class B van and even less in a regular van being used as a camper.
 Again, most travelers with very small RVs live OUT of their rigs and not IN them.

-But still, there are times of the day when people spend time inside their RVs, and there are days when the weather requires us to be inside for even longer periods.
+But still, there are times of day when people spend time inside their RVs, and there are days when the weather requires you to be inside for even longer.
 That’s not as easy in a small van as it is in a larger rig.
+Kids, pets, spouses, and all other traveling companions can grate on the nerves of even the most patient person when everyone is confined together in a small living space.

-We often hear that the tiny living space really isn’t an issue, but…umm…yes, it is. ????
+We often hear that the tiny living space really isn’t an issue, but…umm…yes, it is!

 Less Privacy